$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

 Let $G$ be a linearly reductive $\kk$-group.
 Let $T$ be a maximal torus of $G$ and $B$ be a Borel subgroup containing $T$.
 For any subgroup $H \subset G$, denote by $H^{u}$ the unipotent radical of $H$.
 We write $\fX^*(H)$ and $\fX_{*}(H)$ for the character and cocharacter groups of $H$ respectively.

 \begin{definition} Let $\uX$ be a $G$-variety.
-The variety $\uX$ is a \emph{(resp. separably) spherical variety} if it is normal, and contains a dense open (resp. separable) $B$-orbit.
-A subgroup $H \subset G$ is (resp. separably) spherical if $G/H$ is so. \end{definition}
+The variety $\uX$ is a \emph{separably spherical variety} if it is normal, and contains a dense open separable $B$-orbit.
+A subgroup $H \subset G$ is separably spherical if $G/H$ is so. \end{definition}

+For reader's convenience, we collect a list of standard terminologies and results that are known to experts, \R{and will be used in this section}.
+Those can be found in standard references, for example \cite{Knop}.

-For the rest of this section, $G/H$ will denote a spherical homogeneous space.
+\begin{term}{\ } Let $G/H$ be a spherical homogeneous space.
 We fix a point $o \in G/H$ whose $B$-orbit is dense.
-We use $\uX$ to denote a spherical variety which contains $G/H$ as the open $G$-orbit.
+We use $\uX$ to denote a spherical variety which contains $G/H$ as the open $G$-orbit. \Qile{I move this paragraph here together with the terminologies!} \begin{enumerate1}

-For reader's convenience, here we collect a list of standard terminologies and results that are known to experts.
-Those might be found in standard literatures, see for example \cite{Knop}.